4 men charged with fraud, money laundering in connection to Panama Papers investigation

 Breaking News Emails

-The Department of Justice filed charges against four individuals, one a U.S. citizen, in connection with n connection with their alleged roles in a decades-long criminal scheme perpetrated by Mossack Fonseca & Co, a Panamanian global law firm.
+The Department of Justice filed charges including fraud and money laundering against four individuals, one a U.S. citizen, in connection with their alleged roles in a decades long criminal scheme perpetrated by Mossack Fonseca & Co, a Panamanian global law firm.

 The case is part of an investigation stemming from the Panama Papers, a massive leak of financial details about secret offshore accounts in 2016.